 - Local install media (ISO image or CDROM)

-- This method uses a CD-ROM, DVD, or image of an installation disk (for example,
+- This method uses an image of an installation disk (for example,

 - Network Install (HTTP, FTP, or NFS)

 - This method involves the use of a mirrored Red Hat Enterprise Linux or Fedora installation tree to install a guest.
 The installation tree must be accessible through either HTTP, FTP, or NFS.If you select Network Install, provide the installation URL and also Kernel options, if required.

 - This method uses a Preboot eXecution Environment (PXE) server to install the guest virtual machine.
 Setting up a PXE server is covered in the Red Hat Enterprise Linux 7 Installation Guide.
 To install using network boot, the guest must have a routable IP address or shared network device.If you select Network Boot, continue to STEP 5.
 After all steps are completed, a DHCP request is sent and if a valid PXE server is found the guest virtual machine's installation processes will start.

 - This method allows you to create a new guest virtual machine and import a disk image (containing a pre-installed, bootable operating system) to it.

 Next, configure the Automatically detect operating system based on install media check box.and of the installation.
 Ensure that you select the appropriate operating system type for your virtual machine.
 This can be specified manually or by selecting theClickto continue.

 - If you selected Local install media (ISO image or CDROM), specify your intended local installation media.

 Figure 3.3.
 Local ISO image installation